How to deploy Dashboard Server Community Edition from the Azure Marketplace

 - Get access to your API data: How to add a Web API provider

 - Configure Open Access dashboards.
 Open Access enables easy sharing of dashboards, that do not require authentication to view.
-See Open Access
+See Sharing Dashboards with anyone - Open Access

 - Create your first dashboard: How to create a dashboard